theonlyladybug/saev/logbook.md

 DINOv2, iNat21 train_mini split.

+* 235 is bovine horns.
+3300 is also bovine horns but a different kind; larger animals like bison and cows.
 * 402 is bird heads
 * 561 is bird wings
-* 575 AND 712 are flower anthers
+* 103, 575 712 are flower anthers
 * 741 is ungulate noses
 * 850 is bird wing *tips*
 * 1196 has porcupine spines and antelope horns, but 1203 is sea urchin spines.
-* 1638 has timestamps (artifacts of data)
+* 1638, 2709 have timestamps (artifacts of data)
 * 1665 is reptile and amphibian noses
 * 1823 is fish caudal (tail) fin
 * 1900 is flower petals